aws-samples/amazon-rds-auto-restart-protection/README.md

 ## Amazon RDS auto-restart protection

-This is a plug and play solution to automatically stop your RDS instance once restarted by AWS in order not to fall behind maintaince activities.
+This is a plug and play solution to automatically stop your RDS instance once restarted by AWS in order not to fall behind maintenance activities.

 ### Deployment